 Diet culture has given carbs a bad rep. The truth is, complex carbohydrates are important for energy, balancing blood sugars and gut health.
 You may have heard of carbohydrates referred to as simple and complex.
 This refers to the molecular structure of the food, how quickly it is broken down by the digestive system, and therefore how quickly sugars are released and absorbed by the body.
 The more complex a carbohydrate, the slower the release of energy into the bloodstream and the more chance that it contains good amounts of fibre that will stay intact until it reaches the gut.
 Healthy gut bacteria feed off fibre so including complex carbs in your diet makes for a happy gut.

 - Increase your intake of dietary fibre: pulses, beans, grains, oats, and root veg are all good sources.
 Don’t overlook the fact that green leafy vegetables are also a great source of dietary fibre.

-- Choose whole-grain over white products.
+- Choose whole-grain over white and processed products.
 Brown rice, pasta and bread are far better for you than the white alternatives.

 Include a source of good quality protein with each meal – don’t prioritise or supplement protein, food sources are enough